Harlan County High School: Architecture and design

 Although Harlan County High School is located in a rural community, the school was built with a generous budget and has been praised for its unique architectural design.
-Paired with a few defining characteristics - such as the multiple bear statues and giant bear paw painted on its grassy embankment - more remarkable qualities distinguish the school.
+Paired with a few defining characteristics - such as the multiple bear statues and giant bear paw painted on its grassy embankment, the black of the bear paw is made from coal - more remarkable qualities distinguish the school.
 The school's main entrance leads students through a lobby featuring images and artifacts of historic schools and into a three-story atrium, designed as a street that connects all the main functions of the school, from which one can almost view every area in the building as well.
 Other important areas include the main office, gymnasium, auditorium, lunchroom, library, security office, and classrooms.

 Sports, clubs, and organizations

-Tom Larkey served as the first head coach for the black bears, winning two regional titles and multiple district crowns as well.
-Larkey and the school parted ways after a 2-9 season, Eddie Creech took over for Larkey as the leader for the Bears on the sideline.
-The bears went 4-7 in Creech's first two-season, qualifying for the playoffs both years but facing first-round exits both years in close games.
-In 2017, the third season under Creech, the bears had their first winning season in three years as well as taking the schools third regional championship.
-The 2018 season found some success, giving the black bears a district title and one playoff win.
-Beginning in 2019, the black bears will compete in class 4A football instead of 5A, where they have competed since their second season.
+Tom Larkey served as the first head coach for the Black Bears, winning two regional titles and multiple district crowns as well.
+Larkey and the school parted ways after a 2–9 season, Eddie Creech took over for Larkey as the leader for the Bears on the sideline.
+The Bears went 4–7 in Creech's first two-season, qualifying for the playoffs both years, but facing first-round exits both years in close games.
+In 2017, the third season under Creech, the Bears had their first winning season in three years, as well as taking the school's third regional championship.
+The 2018 season found some success, giving the Black Bears a district title and one playoff win.
+Beginning in 2019, the Black Bears competed in class 4A football instead of 5A, where they had competed since their second season.
+In 2023, under coach Amos McCreary, the Black Bears moved back to class 5A.

 Below are a list of organizations, clubs, and sports that students may participate in: